HAIR

 es: PELO

 Hair grows out from the skin of mammals and covers different parts of the body.
 Hair is made up of hundreds of very fine strands that grow together.
-They differ in texture, color and thickness with each animal
+They differ in texture, color and thickness with each animal.

-Animal hair is used for the heads of brushes for painting, cleaning etc. For working in ceramics, there are many different brushes made up with different hairs in varying sizes and shapes to leave different brush strokes and for work in special styles.
+Animal hair is used for the heads of brushes for painting, cleaning, etc. For working in ceramics, there are many different brushes made up with different hairs in varying sizes and shapes to leave different brush strokes and for work in special styles.
 In the ‘Brushes’ section there are photos of the different types with their names.

 Hake brush is a soft, flat, wide Chinese brush useful for applying slips and glazes and also good for dusting work that is prepared but unfired.

-Hammers is a tool with a head attached crosswise on to the top of a handle and used for beating one object into another, like a nail into wood or a pole into earth.
+Hammer is a tool with a head attached crosswise on to the top of a handle and used for beating one object into another, like a nail into wood or a pole into earth.
 It is usually made of metal or wood.

-Lug handles: are small separate pieces of clay attached to casseroles and bowls with none or very little space between the lug and the wall, never enough for fingers to pass.
+Lug handles: are small separate pieces of clay attached to casseroles and bowls with no or very little space between the lug and the wall, never enough for fingers to pass.
 There are two types and they are made with soft clay and applied to leather dry clay.

 Harps are tools to trim and cut small slices in clay and are made of metal.
 They form three sides of a rectangle and have evenly placed notches at the bottom of each leg, in which a thin wire is held that connects the two sides and allows it to slice lumps of clay at different levels.
 The legs should be on the table, one on each side of the clay as it is pulled through, slicing in a straight line and separating the clay into two sections.
 For cutting large pieces.
-See:
+Read more about:

 Hole cutter is a tool to pierce holes and dig out clay in general decorating.
-They are made in different sizes, with a handle and a stainless steal head which is a round empty tube, cut at the top at 45º.
+They are made in different sizes, with a handle and a stainless steel head which is a round empty tube, cut at the top at 45º.

 Hump mold is a mushroom shaped mold with a convex surface to make dishes.